 Each spring the Lower Elementary children participate in an artist-in-residence program, which is based on the cultural traditions of the continent they are studying that year.
 Students spend a week working with the artist(s), learning stories, songs and dances particular to that culture.
 At the end of the week they present a performance for other students and for parents.
 Artists are usually invited from outside of the school and in the past have included folk musicians, professional dancers, and story-tellers.
 See pictures from the 2019 Residency performance.

 After the winter holiday break, each Lower Elementary class spends a week working with our drama teacher.
 They learn to read lines, practice moving on the stage and make props and costumes as they prepare an informal performance for parents and the other Lower Elementary classes.
 This is a fun, relaxed introduction to drama, preparing them for plays they will do in Upper Elementary and Middle School.
-See pictures from a recent Playlet by Debby’s class.
+See pictures Debby’s 2020 Theater Week.

 Taking place at least once a week in each LE classroom, Community Meetings provide valuable practice for becoming responsible, respectful and resourceful members of a community.
 Children learn about constructive problem-solving, develop the ability to work through problems, and begin to realize their own significance within a community.

 • To use their voice

 • To practice looking at issues from multiple points of view